acartalade/ONLINE-RESUME/doc/source/Former-Projects.rst

             :columns: 8

             **Actions** |br|
-            First developements of the Lattice Boltzmann code SILABE3D |br|
+            First developments of the Lattice Boltzmann code SILABE3D |br|
             Writing the first technical report on simulations performed with the Lattice Boltzmann Methods

          .. grid-item::